5 Ways to Stop Apps from Opening on Startup on Mac

 - There are too many app windows opened after starting your Mac.

 Actually, you're not alone.
-Read on to find out how to stop unwanted programs from launching at Mac startup.
+Read on to find out how to stop unwanted apps and programs from opening on startup on Mac

 What Are Startup Programs on Mac?

-Startup items, also called login items, are applications and services that run in the background when you start your Mac.
+Startup programs are the applications and services that run in the background when you start your Mac.
 You may have added some of them to startup by yourself, while others may not have had your permission.

-How to Stop Startup Apps from the Dock
+How to Stop Mac Startup Programs and Apps from Opening via the Dock

 The easiest way to stop an app from opening on Mac startup is to use the Dock.
 Here're the steps.